 Showing a bus ticket or a Hotel reservation or an invitation for some other country within three months after your planned entry to Brazil will hopefully help.

 Showing a flight back into your country of origin, even from another LA country, within a reasonable time-frame after your planned entry to Brazil might also be valid.

-You best ask your closest Brazilian embassy, or even better the embassy of your country in Brazil. over 5 years ago
+You best ask your closest Brazilian embassy, or even better the embassy of your country in Brazil. about 8 years ago

 Sdrude gave you an excellent answer.
 Brazil is usually very strict.
 Be sure to apply for a visa well in advance.
 If you're from the US, for example, it may take a while.
-The US doesn't make very easy for Brazilians to get to the US, so Brazil does the same to US citizens. almost 5 years ago
+The US doesn't make very easy for Brazilians to get to the US, so Brazil does the same to US citizens. over 7 years ago